 Alas there are no unicorns or an elixir of life (free coffee), but there are guardian angels: the Academic Learning Support team.

-The Academic Learning Support team is made up of learning advisers who work across a variety of faculties to help students succeed at university.
+The Academic Learning Support team is made up of learning advisors who work across all schools to help student succeed at university.

 Senior Learning Advisor for Academic Learning Support, Alison Hillier, works extensively with mature age students to help them overcome the obstacles they face when starting tertiary study.